See Armenia the Easy Way: Best Day Trips from Yerevan

 Please note, when I say easy way, then I mean, being based in one place rather than packing up and moving to new accommodation every day, returning to a familiar place – you will get to know your local area a bit etc. rather than being chauffeur-driven and hand-delivered to the attractions.
 We travelled to most places by public transport, or local taxi, and took an organised tour when there was limited public transport available.

-Where should you go from Yerevan?
+Where can you go from Yerevan?

 Geghard and Garni